-- Please see here for details on: - how we are compliant with the 12 DBP principles and our plans to develop our data capabilities; - 2) our plans to open datasets and so build data products and services.
+Please see here for details on: 1) how we are compliant with the 12 DBP principles and our plans to develop our data capabilities; 2) our plans to open datasets and so build data products and services.
+Executive of LV networks.

-- > Data & digitalisation strategy

-- 1. Introduction

-- 2. The journey so far

-- 3. Data vision and best practice

-- 4. Our core areas
+3. Data vision and best practice 4.
+Our core areas